alemorvan/documentation/docs/guides/custom-linux-kernel.md

 `make xconfig`

-:   This is a GUI based kernel configuration tool/target that relies on the Qt graphical development libraries.
+:   This is a GUI-based kernel configuration tool/target that relies on the Qt graphical development libraries.
 These libraries are used by KDE/Plasma-based applications.

 `make gconfig`

-:   This is also a GUI  based kernel configuration tool/target, but it relies on the GTK+  toolkit.
+:   This is also a GUI-based kernel configuration tool/target, but it relies on the GTK+  toolkit.
 This GTK toolkit is heavily used in the GNOME desktop world.

 `make olddefconfig`